technologiestiftung/checkliste/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-# Anmelde-Check
+# Dokumenten-Check

-This prototype assists people to find out which documents they need for their registration at a Bürgeramt in Berlin.
+Berlin citizens' offices cite missing or forgotten required documents as the most common reason for appointment cancellations.
+By answering a few questions about your personal situation, this application generates an individual checklist that precisely shows which documents are needed.
+This makes your visit to the authority more efficient and stress-free.

-The prototype is available as a webapp here: https://anmelde-check.vercel.app/.
+The prototype is available as a webapp [here](https://dokumenten-check.vercel.app/).
-After answering a few questions, you'll be given a check-list with all the documents you'll need bring (and fill out) to register at a Bürgeramt in Berlin.

 ## Installation